gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 * "forcewall" kwall flat-well restraint
 * "enable_restraint" turn the flat-well restraint on/off with the booleans "true"/"false".
 Might explode simulation if initiated from initial_condition": "mixed"

 One warning: I do not suggest ever using minimization.
 For two-dimenional systems minimization can move particles along the z-axis, and I do not think it is possible to correct this behavior without modifiying code that would need to be recompiled.
-Additionally, PackMol does a good job of constructing the system, so minimization should not be necessary in tree-dimensional systems either.
+Additionally, Packmol does a good job of constructing the system, so minimization should not be necessary in tree-dimensional systems either.

 Precompiled [OpenMM](http://docs.openmm.org) can be installed using conda (I suggest using [Miniconda](https://docs.conda.io/en/latest/)).
 I strongly suggest reading the User manual and following the instructions to set up CUDA if you have a NVIDIA GPU.
-[PackMol](http://m3g.iqm.unicamp.br/packmol/home.shtml) is  easy to compile.
+[Packmol](http://m3g.iqm.unicamp.br/Packmol/home.shtml) is  easy to compile.
 JSON can be installed using conda, too.
-You need to set the path to packmol on your local computer in LJ_simulator.py for the variable "path_to_packmol".
+You need to set the path to Packmol on your local computer in LJ_simulator.py for the variable "path_to_Packmol".

 The python scripts that perform these simulations are available on my github at [https://github.com/gpantel/MD_methods-and-analysis/blob/master/LJsimulator](https://github.com/gpantel/MD_methods-and-analysis/blob/master/LJsimulator), in addition to input files to perform these three example simulations.